wintercms/docs/backend-forms.md

 <a name="widget-nestedform"></a>
 ### Nested Form

-`nestedform` - renders a nested form as the contents of this field, returns data as an array of the fields contained.
+`nestedform` - renders a nested form as the contents of this field and returns the form data as an array.

 > **NOTE:** In order to use this with a model, the field should be defined as a `jsonable` attribute, or as another attribute that can handle storing arrayed data.